In which The Author uses The Chambers Dictionary and not Webster’s

 In the inner cities, where there’s a far more diverse population, many young people speak a language which seems to be entirely foreign.
 As well as the Extended US English I’ve just outlined, there are elements from Western Europe, Eastern Europe, the Caribbean, all parts of Africa, South Asia, South-East Asia, the Middle East … Their native speakers have all been thrown together and are trying to make themselves understood in an environment where English is a second language at best.
 Noel Clarke’s remarkable and disturbing film KiDULTHOOD (2006) is set in contemporary West London, but I would really have appreciated English subtitles throughout.

 Now here’s an interesting question: Is the language spoken by young Londoners just ‘slang’ – a variety of non-standard English confined largely to a particular geographical area or social group?
 Or could it possibly be a pidgin – a basic, functional language formed from different elements to allow communication between people with no shared language?
-In a generation or two, could Urban London English even be recognised as a creole, a language in its own right?
+In a generation or two, could Urban London English even be recognised as a creole, a language in its own right, with grammar and syntax and all the other normal rules of engagement?
 I leave that to the experts to debate.

 This veritable sea of signs eliminates any need for the written word.
 Each of them accomplishes its purpose – transmitting information – simply, elegantly, economically, and eye-catchingly.
 Most importantly, they all do it entirely without any need for written text, apart from the letters WC on one of them.
 The message reaches the receiver without ambiguity.
 It doesn’t matter whether your first language is Welsh, French, German, Polish, Arabic, Mandarin, Japanese, Hausa, Xhosa, Swahili, Bengali, Urdu, Tagalog, Vietnamese, or even Urban London English – the signs work every time.